 PromiseLogic.allSettled()

 The PromiseLogic.allSettled() method implements ALLSETTLED (all completed) logic gate semantics, waiting for all Promises to complete (regardless of success or failure), returning an array containing the status of each Promise.
-It is equivalent to standard Promise.allSettled(), but provides more intuitive logical semantics.
+It returns a PromiseWithTimer instance which wraps native Promise and provides additional functionality.

 Syntax